Radyr Drama Society

-Our recent production of “Bonaventure” was well received and adds to the list of successful productions staged by the society.
+Our recent productions have been well received and continue to add to the list of successful productions staged by the society.
 However, as in many spheres, there is a constant turnover of members and the group is constantly on the lookout for both for new acting talent and people interested in theatre ready to play a backstage role in a variety of ways such as dress making, costume design, set design, building and decoration, stage management, publicity, lighting and sound.
 On performance nights we also need front of house staff.
 Actors of all ages and sex are welcome.
 Recently, we have found that students following a course of study in the performing arts find it useful to get experience ‘on the ground’ via Am-Dram

 If you’d like to get involved, get in touch without delay.
-You can do this by contacting the chairman, Ian Ogden (click on the link below).
+You can do this by contacting the chairman, Peter Griffiths at firstname.lastname@example.org